Legs up the wall restorative yoga

 Start with your knees bent, and one hip against the wall.

-Rest here for 5 to 15 minutes.
+Rest here for 5 to 15 minutes or longer.

 You can put a pillow under your head if you have any tension in the neck, and keep your hips a foot away from the wall if you have very tight hamstrings.

-I offer a free 15 minute guided meditation for better sleep when you sign up for my newsletter below.
+If you enjoyed this relaxation tip, I offer a free 15 minute guided meditation for better sleep when you sign up for my newsletter below.
 You will get updates twice a month with new articles and more sleep wellness content like guided walking meditations and restorative yoga videos.